The Arches (Glasgow): Alien Wars

-In 2008, The Arches reprieved its Alien War attraction, which originally took place in 1992, and transformed it into Alien Wars.
+In 2008, The Arches reprised its Alien War attraction, which originally took place in 1992, and transformed it into Alien Wars.
 The initial show was an Alien-inspired tour, recreating the atmosphere and horror of the Alien films.
 Many celebrities were linked to this attraction, when staged in London, including: Sigourney Weaver, who participated; Sylvester Stallone, whose restaurant was next door, and declined to take part; and, Michael Jackson, whose bodyguards visited but apparently didn't finish the tour.
 Sigourney Weaver, when asked to comment on her experience, said "Although I have been through the movies, I was screaming as much as everyone else."

 The organisers, who had a contract for the first attraction with 20th Century Fox, the copyright holders to the Alien franchise, decided to go beyond this limitation and develop their own storyline, thus freeing themselves of the contractual constraints imposed by Fox.
 The 2008 storyline is centred on an alien vessel being discovered in the basement by workmen, guarded by the military for the last couple of years, and to which visitors are escorted by "space marines".